-In other words, a function $g_k(x)$ is expected to maximize the average projection norm (defined over all images and their rotations), such that $\left\lbrace g_k(x)\right\rbrace$ forms a set of orthonormal functions over $\mathcal{L}^2(\mathbf{D})$.
-The functions $\left\lbrace g_k(x) \right\rbrace$ are named the steerable principal components of our dataset.
-The formulation~\eqref{eq:steerable PCA optimization} differs from the classical formulation of PCA (or Karhunen Loeve expansion) only in the additional integration over the rotation angle $\varphi$, which has the interpretation of adding all (infinitely many) rotations of all images to our dataset.
+In other words, the function $g_k(x)$ is expected to maximize the average projection norm (defined over all images and their rotations), such that $\left\lbrace g_k(x)\right\rbrace$ forms a set of orthonormal functions over $\mathcal{L}^2(\mathbf{D})$.
+The functions $\left\lbrace g_k(x) \right\rbrace$ are named the steerable principal components of our data set.
+The formulation~\eqref{eq:steerable PCA optimization} differs from the classical formulation of PCA in the additional integration over the rotation angle $\varphi$, which has the interpretation of including all (infinitely many) rotations of all images in our data set.